DashGL/ArchiveUnpacker/README.md

-Sure!
-Here's a possible README for the `ArchiveUnpacker` repository:

 # ArchiveUnpacker

-`ArchiveUnpacker` is a simple library to unpack archive files that store binary data.
-It supports a few common archive formats, such as ZIP, RAR, and 7z.
-The library is written in TypeScript and can be used both in browser and Node.js environments.
+`ArchiveUnpacker` is a TypeScript library for extracting assets from various archive formats, with specialized support for Nintendo DS game files and Phantasy Star Zero assets.
+The library works in both browser and Node.js environments.

-## Archive Unpacker
+## Installation

-You can install the library using `npm`:

 ```sh
 npm i archiveunpacker